Which UK graduate schemes sponsor visas

 Sectors more likely to sponsor (a tendency, not a promise)

-Some sectors sponsor graduate hires more readily because of skills demand — for example investment banking, law, technology/engineering, audit and consulting, and parts of the NHS and academia.
-This is a general tendency, not a guarantee: a small firm in a "sponsoring sector" may not sponsor, and a large employer in a quieter sector might.
+Some sectors sponsor graduate hires more readily because of skills demand: investment banking, law, technology and engineering, audit and consulting, and parts of the NHS and academia.
+This is a general tendency, not a guarantee.
+A small firm in a "sponsoring sector" may not sponsor, and a large employer in a quieter sector might.
 Always run the per-employer check above rather than assuming by sector.

 What about the Graduate route?